Metrist-Software/product-docs/docs/guides/orchestrator-installation.md

 # {{ $frontmatter.title }}

+## Guided Installation

-1. To install Orchestrator the easy way, run this command and follow the prompts.
+1. To start a guided installation of Orchestrator, run this command and follow the prompts.
 You will, for example, need your API token which you can get from [app.metrist.io/profile](https://app.metrist.io/profile).

 	```sh
 	curl https://dist.metrist.io/install.sh >/tmp/install.sh; bash /tmp/install.sh